libretro/docs/docs/development/retroarch/compilation/android.md

 #You may also want to check this repo for a list of depencies needed to build the cores:

     https://github.com/libretro/libretro-deps/

-    #these deps can usually be installed via apt-get install (don't forget to append -dev at the end).
+    #these deps can usually be installed via apt-get install (don't forget to append -dev at the end). for example:

+    sudo apt-get install libfaac-dev

 #more info about core building can be had here: